tymyrddin/red-app/source/docs/oauth/README.md

 ## Why?

-OAuth 2.0 is highly interesting for attackers because it is both extremely common and inherently prone to implementation mistakes.
+OAuth 2.0 is popular with attackers because it is both extremely common and inherently prone to implementation mistakes.
 This can result in a number of vulnerabilities, allowing attackers to obtain sensitive user data and potentially bypass authentication completely.

 ## How?